pzavolinsky/elmx/README.md

     ```

   * Required whitespace around `<`: since `elmx` tries to parse HTML tags, valid Elm expressions that look like HTML tags will probably confuse the `elmx` parser.
 For this reason is best to include some whitespace around your `<` operators.

+  * If you want to see more examples make sure you check the human-readable tests in the [features/](https://github.com/pzavolinsky/elmx/tree/master/features) directory.
+You can also try your own code in the [live cheatsheet](http://pzavolinsky.github.io/elmx).

+  * If you find a bug, try the repro in the [live cheatsheet](http://pzavolinsky.github.io/elmx) and [report the issue!](https://github.com/pzavolinsky/elmx/issues)